Product frequently asked questions (FAQ)

 - Can I re-assign a license when someone no longer needs access to the system or leaves the company?

 - Yes.
-Whenever you wish, you can delete one person's log-in account and reassign that account to a different person.
-You don't have to let us know when you reassign the licenses you've purchased.
+Whenever you wish, you can delete one person's log-in account and assign it to a different person.
+You don't need to tell us when you reassign the accounts you've purchased.

 - I've decided to buy, and want to continue using PDXpert PLM while my company processes your invoice.
 Can you send me a license immediately?

 - Yes.
-We usually issue a temporary license within a few hours after receipt of your purchase order.
-After we receive your payment, we'll send you the final perpetual or subscription license.
+We usually issue a temporary license key the same day that we receive your order.
+After we receive your payment, we'll send you the final perpetual or subscription license key.

 - Can existing part and assembly data be imported from my purchasing and manufacturing ERP system into the PDXpert PLM database?